Loan Restructuring - Meaning and Guidelines

-Although loans mandate a specific repayment term, due to certain circumstances, such as the ongoing pandemic, borrowers find it difficult to repay their loan along with the interest rate.
+Although loans generally come with a specific repayment term, due to circumstances such as the ongoing pandemic, borrowers may find it difficult to repay their loan along with the interest rate.

-Loan or debt restructuring simply refers to making changes in the existing loan terms for the borrower in order to manage the repayment of loan principal and interest due.
+Loan or debt restructuring simply refers to making changes in the existing loan terms to help the borrower manage the repayment of loan principal and interest due.
 This is not to be confused with loan refinancing which will be explained later.

 Loan restructuring is possible through multiple ways such as:

-- Change in the repayment period which is usually extended
+Change in the repayment period which is usually extended

-- Variation in the repayable amount
+Change in the repayable amount

-- Changes in the number of installments that were previously agreed upon
+Changes in the number of installments that were previously agreed upon

-- A change in the rate of interest previously charged
+A change in the rate of interest previously charged

-- Provision for additional loans
+Provision for additional loans

 In certain cases, the time due for settlement payments can exceed a period of three months.